 Mentors and mentees are able to self-select the information they wish to share through the Mentor Program application.
 Mentors and mentees are then matched based on shared interests and fields.

 What are the responsibilities of a Mentor?

-A mentor gives students an inside look at career options and coaches them on the skills that will improve their success.
+A mentor gives students an inside look at career options and coaches them on the skills that will improve their overall academic and professional efforts.
 Mentors encourage students to network with other professionals, educate students on the daily work involved in their careers, and talk about different options in the field.
 They may also review students' resumes and give feedback.